 - HIGH GOLD

 For the 2019 season, all dancers will be charged a one-time media fee at each In10sity Dance competition.
 In exchange, they will receive all of their photos and videos from the entire competition via digital download.
-Studio directors do have the option to opt their entire studio out of the media fee.
-Please keep in mind individual photos and videos will not be available for purchase from any In10sity Dance events.
+Family discounts are available.
+Please contact the office for more information.
+Please keep in mind individual photos and videos are not available for purchase at any In10sity Dance event.

 In each regional city, the judges will select outstanding soloists from the Elite and Premier level in the Junior, Teen, and Senior age divisions as In10se Dancers to be part of one of the most highly anticipated performances at our National event – the opening number of our group finale.